 The UK’s target of reducing carbon emissions to net zero by 2050 is a worthy, world-leading ambition.
 The science shows that it’s critical we reduce emissions now in order to avoid catastrophic climate change in the next century – but even with reductions, temperatures are still expected to rise by two to three degrees by 2100.
 How should the built environment sector prepare for what lies ahead?
 And how can we make sure that the burdens and benefits of both achieving net zero and adapting to climate change are shared by everyone?

-As part of London Climate Action Week, on Wednesday 18 November, Future of London looked beyond net zero.
+As part of London Climate Action Week, Future of London looked beyond net zero.
 We discussed the roles of green infrastructure and regenerative architecture, the importance of tackling both health inequalities and environmental inequalities, and how we can better involve local communities and collaborate across sectors.

 Net zero’s limitations